videojs/video.js/CONTRIBUTING.md

 #### Running tests

+Tests can be run either from the shell or from the browser.

-To run the tests all you need to do is run
+To run the tests from the shell, just run

 ```sh
 npm test
 ```

-This will build video.js locally and run the tests using [Karma](https://karma-runner.github.io/1.0/index.html) which runs our tests in actual browsers.
+This will build video.js locally and run the test suite using [Karma](https://karma-runner.github.io/1.0/index.html), which runs our tests in actual browsers.

+To run tests from the browser, first start a local server with `npm start` (this also watches for changes and rebuilds video.js and the test files as necessary).
+Then navigate to `http://localhost:9999/test`, and you'll see a page that displays the results of all the tests.
+To rerun the tests after making changes, just refresh the page.
+To run an individual test, click the "Rerun" link next to the test's title.

 #### Building videojs